-Various types of leave in accordance with the Employment Ordinance.
+Various types of leave in accordance with the Employment Ordinance, Code of Aid for Aided Schools, and guidelines issued by the EDB from time to time.

 Please refer to section 13.9 of the Code of Aid for Aided Schools for details.